prvInSpace/evaluatio/evaluatio-docs/metrics/wer.md

 The synopsis is that WERs are rarely normally distributed and the distribution of pairwise differences are regularly asymmetrical.
 As a consequence, regular statistical significance tests like Student's $t$-test and Wilcoxon signed-rank test are poorly suited when comparing ASR systems.

 ### Confidence interval
 Because corpus-level WER is computed as a ratio of aggregated errors over aggregated reference tokens, uncertainty should be estimated via bootstrap resampling over utterances and recomputation of corpus-level WER.
 Confidence intervals derived from the distribution of utterance-level WERs do not correspond to the corpus-level metric and may misrepresent uncertainty.
+To make the process more efficient, a `word_error_rate_ci` function is also provided.

 ### Multiple testing
 When performing subgroup analyses (e.g., by gender, accent, age group), multiple statistical tests are often conducted simultaneously.
 Without correction, the probability of false positives increases.